Yurssoft/QuickFile/README.md

 ## Support or Contact

 Having trouble with QuickFile?
 Feel free to raise an issue in [issues](https://github.com/Yurssoft/QuickFile/issues) or contact me directly at yurii.boiko.s@gmail.com and I’ll help you sort it out.
+Additionally, you are welcome to create pull requests if know how to make this project better :)